PacificBiosciences/pb-assembly/README.md

 -haplotig placement (PAF format) generated in 3-unzip stage

 + Performance Improvements
--use of minimap2 instead of BLASR for phasing in Unzip reduces time and memory requirements -unzipping and polishing now part of single workflow
+-use of minimap2 instead of BLASR for phasing in Unzip significantly reduces runtime -unzipping and polishing now part of single workflow -reduced memory requirements

 ## FALCON-Phase
 + New integration into pb-assembly pipeline